Skip to Main Content Back to Top Let's Talk

 Higginbotham H logo

 Millennials are now the largest workforce in the U.S. According to Pew Research Center, millennials have been the largest generation in the labor force since 2016.
-For older managers, this means that it’s absolutely essential to know how to deal with millennials in the workplace – keep reading for important tips for engaging millennials in the office.
+For older managers, this means that it’s essential to know how to deal with millennials in the workplace – keep reading for important tips for engaging millennials in the office.

 Who are millennials?